Skip Navigation

 • Students from the Base Year sample:

-• Those still in the 750 schools included in the Base Year sample.
+• Those still in the 750 schools included in the Base Year sample (12,400).

 • ELS:2002 began with a representative sample of high school sophomores.
 For ELS:2002 to also contain a fully representative sample of high school seniors two years later, the base year cohort was "freshened."
-What freshening means is that spring term 2004 seniors who were not sophomores in the U.S. in spring term of 2002 (for example, students who were out of country, or in another grade sequence because of skipping or failing a grade) were given a chance of selection into the study.
+What freshening means is that spring term 2004 seniors who were not sophomores in the U.S. in spring term of 2002 (for example, students who were out of country, or in another grade sequence because of skipping or failing a grade) were given a chance of selection into the survey.

 • Thus, the First Follow-up sample both continues the longitudinal sample of spring 2002 sophomores and represents all the nation's spring term 2004 high school seniors.

-Second Follow-up (2006)—Data to be Released in mid-2007
+Second Follow-up (2006)—Data Released in October 2007

 Later follow-up(s)